MamTra: A Hybrid Mamba-Transformer Backbone for Speech Synthesis: Introduction

-Our contributions are summarized as follows: \textbf{(1)} We introduce \textbf{\algo}, first systematic study of hybrid Mamba-Transformer architecture for speech synthesis.
+Our contributions are summarized as follows: \textbf{(1)} We introduce \textbf{\algo}, the first systematic study of hybrid Mamba-Transformer architecture for speech synthesis.
 It reuses pretrained Transformer weights to initialize both retained Transformer layers and newly introduced Mamba blocks, enabling selective replacement without pretraining from scratch (Figure~\ref{fig:hybrid_model_distillation}). \textbf{(2)} We conduct a speech-centric analysis of the hybrid design space, identifying where and how many to place Mamba layers and quantifying a clear efficiency–quality trade-off.
-Our results demonstrate a strong trade-off: using knowledge distillation on just 2\% of the English data compared to baseline yields a 34\% reduction in GPU memory with only a 0.25\% absolute increase in WER while maintains the naturalness and experessiveness as teacher. \textbf{(3)} Finally, we validate MamTra's efficiency through both extensive experiments and theory analysis, confirming sub-quadratic complexity and sub-linear KV-cache growth.
-This corresponds to a reduction of up to 1.4$e^{10}$ FLOPs per token at a context length of 2,048.\looseness=-1
+Our results demonstrate a strong trade-off: using knowledge distillation on just 2\% of the English data compared to baseline yields a 34\% reduction in GPU memory with only a 0.25\% absolute increase in WER while maintaining the naturalness and expressiveness of the teacher. \textbf{(3)} Finally, we validate MamTra's efficiency through both extensive experiments and theoretical analysis, confirming sub-quadratic complexity and sub-linear KV-cache growth.
+This corresponds to a reduction of up to 1.4$e^{11}$ FLOPs per token at a context length of 2,048.\looseness=-1